NICMx/rdap-server/overriding-queries.md

 ## Introduction

 This document is a formal definition of the SQL Provider’s query interface.
-Users that aim to implement [Option 2](intro.html#option-2-overriding-sql-provider-queries) need to provide queries that fulfill these requirements.
+Users that aim to implement [Option 2: Overriding SQL Provider queries](intro.html#option-2-overriding-sql-provider-queries), need to provide queries that fulfill these requirements.

 ## How to override queries